dementati/excel_scripts/readme.txt

 2. Click the "Get SIX Swiss data" button in the Excel sheet.
 Running the script will probably take a while.
    The script is done when the mouse cursor turns back into an arrow and Excel becomes responsive again.

-3. A list of ISIN IDs found in the SIX Swiss files but not in the analysis file are pasted into the F column.
+3. A list of ISIN IDs found in the SIX Swiss files but not in the analysis file are pasted into the G column.